headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/feature-model-overview.md

 * Feature Extension - An extension point for adding new capabilities to the Feature Model.
 * Feature Archives - Packages one or more features and dependencies to simplify the distribution of an application.
 * Feature Reference Files - A text descriptor file with a list of features.
-* Feature Aggregation - A method for packaging muliple features into a single feature
+* Feature Aggregation - A method for packaging multiple features into a single feature

 ### About this How-To